Easter Bunny - What Does He Have To Do With Easter?

 Artwork by Thalia Took

 European pre-Christian religions celebrated fertility goddess Eostre (Ostara in continental Europe).
 Thus the name Easter in English and Ostern in Germany.
 An old Teutonic myth says that one Winter day goddess Eostre was passing through a forest and found a bird dying in snow from hunger and cold.
-Goddess turned the bird into a hare because they have a warm fur and can find food more easily than any bird.
+Goddess turned the bird into a rabbit because they have a warm fur and can find food more easily than any bird.
 And so our bunny survived the winter and when the spring came the animal started laying eggs because it was once a bird.
 Rabbit then decorated every egg leaving it to Eostre as a sign of gratitude.
 Hence the Easter egg hunt – “the bunny left the eggs the night before” (wink, wink).

 This is certainly the most popular explanation of the connection between Easter,Jesus, bunny and eggs.
 There are other theories but they lack full details (and cuteness).
 For example, one such explanation says that during Byzantine Empire the hare was (for unclear reasons) used as a symbol of Jesus Christ.
 Fine, factual, but uncute (minus 1 point) and doesn’t explain the eggs (minus 10 points) and names “Easter” and “Ostern” (minus 50 points).
 This is why Eostre is widely quoted as the most likely candidate for the origins of Easter customs and imagery.